BASED ON POLICY NUMBER AND TITLE:

 - Lodging (55020 In-State/55120 Out-of-State/55220 Foreign): Actual hotel/motel costs will be reimbursed for a single room rate or one-half the cost of a double room rate if shared with another state employee.
 Federal and state funded grants limit the maximum lodging expense to the amount allowed by the U.S. General Service Administration.
 The employee is responsible for making hotel reservations and paying first night's room deposit, if required.
 If the employee is billed for the first night prior to the activity, he/she may request reimbursement and must provide a billing statement.

-An employee must submit an original paid lodging receipt.
+An employee must submit an itemized paid lodging receipt.
 If a lodging receipt has an outstanding balance, the employee will be required to submit proof of payment (credit card receipt or canceled check).
 The employee's name must appear on the lodging receipt.
 Lodging costs must be recorded daily on the Travel Reimbursement form.
 The only charges applicable to be claimed with lodging are room charges, and state and occupancy taxes.

-An employe may also submit a Check Request for the lodging in order to obtain a check payable to the hotel.
+An employee may also submit a Check Request for the lodging in order to obtain a check payable to the hotel.
 Documentation showing the exact amount the hotel is charging (room rate and all applicable taxes) must be provided with the Check Request.
 A final invoice showing a zero balance must be provided with the Travel Reimbursement form upon completion of the activity.

 No reimbursement or payment will be made for lodging within 50 miles of the traveler's official headquarters/residence.